parlaylabs/model/docs/flaws.md

 GitOps model -- create a binding between a graph, environment and runtime and a daemon running with the deployment.
 WHen a change occurs in the git upstream (branch and/or tag) we must resolve those change.

+Components need a way to define what permissions they might need relative to a runtime.
+Such that we say "this component on AWS needs the following ec:<whatever> s3:*" permissions to run.
+This can help us configure calico or kiam to ensure the right pods get the right access and accelerate reviews.